 Zero Harm Huddles

-At Temple Health, we are committed to holding ourselves to the highest standards of patient satisfaction.
+We are committed to holding ourselves to the highest standards of patient satisfaction.
 Sharing our patient satisfaction ratings and comments is one of our efforts to provide patients the information they need to make important healthcare decisions.
 We display these ratings and reviews of our providers on our website.
 After appointments with a provider, our patients are invited to complete a survey to provide feedback about their experience.